raspberrypilearning/explore-a-3d-world/en/step_4.md

 --- task ---
 **Test:** Play your scene and check if you are happy with the speed settings.

+Make changes to the 'Move Speed' and 'Rotate Speed' in the **Inspector** until you are happy.

-**Tip:** You can use Playmode to try out different settings in but if you have changed them you will need to exit Playmode and set the values again in the Inspector to keep the settings you prefer.
+**Tip:** You can use Playmode to try out different settings but if you have changed them you will need to exit Playmode and set the values again in the Inspector to keep the settings you prefer.

 --- /task ---